thumbtack/slate/source/supply_api.html.md

 # Introduction

-The purpose of this API is to enable Supply Partners to integrate Thumbtack leads into their customer acquisition workflows.
+The purpose of this API abc test is to enable Supply Partners to integrate Thumbtack leads into their customer acquisition workflows.
 This is accomplished by supporting two functions - **(1) lead transfer** and **(2) two way messaging**.
 To support lead transfer, the Supply Partner will expose an API endpoint that Thumbtack will call.
 To support two way messaging, both Thumbtack and the Supply Partner will expose